yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 We use “Die from” whenever it is talked about the reason.

-## Examples
+Examples:-
 She died from overwork.
 [Reason]
 He died of cancer.
 [Disease]
 He died of tuberculosis.
 [Disease]
 Trees are dying from acid rain.
 [Reason]

-# # RULE 102: Difference between “Beside” and “Besides”:
+# RULE 102: Difference between “Beside” and “Besides”:

 Beside is a preposition, which means at the side of, next to.